exposit/katamoiran/_posts/2017-03-08-chaos-oracle.md

 11 | Yes, and, but
 12 | Yes, and, and

 Now answer your question.
-Remember, and intensifies the result and but moderates it.
+Remember, "and" intensifies the result and "but" moderates it.

- And presents a situation that's different than what you thought it was.
-But provides an opening, a chance to respond to the initial yes or no .
+ In general, "and" presents a situation that's different than what you thought it was, while "but" provides an opening, a chance to respond to the initial yes or no .
+Whatever you devise, it should be directly related to the question and logically flow from it.

 Is my hero tied up? **No,** he's untied, **and** the lock on the door's one he's seen before, **and** it looks like they missed his holdout lockpick.